fameteor/KAI-app-template/README.md

 - the application zone : the remaining height.
 - the softkeys zone : height : 30 px.

+To change the screen orientation, you can use the Manifest : ``"orientation": "landscape"``

-To hide the status bar, you can use the Manifest : `"fullscreen": "true"`
+To hide the status bar, you need to use the Manifest : `"fullscreen": "true"`

+See Manifest documentation for more informations.

 To change dynamically the screen orientation and to hide and/or show the application title, you can use :